mars-research/sosp25-artifact/README.md

 ## Verification time/line count and system call microbenchmarks
 https://github.com/mars-research/atmosphere/tree/AE-verification-bench-%2B-syscall_benchs
+README.md contains the tutorial for setting up `nix` as well as how to run benchmarks

 ## NVEM benchmarks
 There are three different configs for the NVME benchmarks.
 We've created a different branch for each config.